matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 `m.room_key` to-device message to indicate the session's lifetime.
 The timestamp should be that of the scheduled event; users who join the room after that timestamp should not be able to read the message.

+E2EE implementations must not discard 'unused' megolm sessions for scheduled messages (i.e. megolm sessions with `m.forward_until` fields), given they may be shared long in advance of the scheduled message.

 ## Possible issues